-Birmingham Restaurant Week (BRW) is the city’s premier dining out and tasting event.
-From fine dining to down-home cookin’, food lovers with a taste for adventure can enjoy sampling two and/or three course lunches or dinners from prix-fixe menus ranging from $10, $15, $20, $30 or $40 per person – making it easy and affordable for everyone to enjoy a taste of Birmingham’s diverse and flourishing culinary scene.
+Birmingham Restaurant Week celebrates the city’s burgeoning culinary reputation as we connect our community through local food.
+From fine dining to down-home cookin’, food lovers with a taste for adventure can enjoy special lunch or dinner prix-fixe menus ranging from $10, $15, $20, $30 or $40 per person – making it easy and affordable for everyone to enjoy a taste of Birmingham’s diverse dishes.

-Summer Restaurant Week is a 10-day culinary affair during August which features more than 70 restaurants and a host of uniquely themed interactive tasting experiences where you can sample delicious dishes, sip wines, local beers and cocktails while uncovering what Birmingham has to dish.
+Summer Restaurant Week is a 10-day culinary affair during August which features more than 70 restaurants and a number of special events designed to lead food lovers on a journey from farm to table as they gain a deeper understanding of how food connects Birmingham.
 Winter Restaurant Week works in much the same way, but on a smaller scale for 7 days in January.
-BRW also hosts an annual brunch event each October to give foodies the opportunity to sample innovative and creative takes on the mid-morning tradition.

-To make sure our Birmingham community has continued access to that healthy, local food, Restaurant Week also supports REV Birmingham’s Urban Food Project initiative.
-The Urban Food Project (UFP) aims to build a robust local food economy as well as create simpler access to fresh and nutritious food.
-UFP does this by assisting local restaurants, corner store owners and farmers in producing, transporting, selling and distributing locally sourced ingredients.
-This distribution then helps provide more quality food options to 88,000 city residents who do not have easy access to retail outlets offering fresh, healthy foods.
+Many BRW participating restaurants are clients of REV’s Urban Food Project - an initiative that is building a robust local food economy and increasing access to fresh and nutritious food.
+UFP assists local restaurants, corner store owners and farmers in producing, selling, distributing and promoting locally sourced ingredients.
+This distribution helps provide more quality food options to 88,000 city residents who do not have easy access to retail outlets offering fresh, healthy foods.

 Birmingham Restaurant Week was created in 2010 to spotlight the acclaimed food and beverage culture in Birmingham Alabama.
 After being inspired by his experience during Atlanta Restaurant Week, James Little, BRW founder and current District Manager at REV Birmingham, approached the team at Style Advertising with an idea.
 Intrigued with the thought of launching a similar restaurant promotion for Birmingham, Little and Style began brainstorming what ultimately led to the birth of the first Birmingham Restaurant Week in 2010.